hvanjerdz/archmoured/docs/barebones.md

 %wheel ALL=(ALL) ALL
 ```

-It is highly recommended to set a password for the created user:
+It is highly advised to set a password for the created user:

 ```sh
 passwd username